Ida and George Eliot Prize

 - Expression of Content: Is the published work well presented and easy to read?
 Is the style effective and consistent?

-- Nominations are accepted from the membership-at-large and from members of the Ida and George Eliot Prize Jury; the jury reviews publications other than those nominated and actively searches for publications, beginning the review process well before nominations may be received.
+- Applications are accepted from the membership-at-large and from members of the Ida and George Eliot Prize Jury; the jury reviews publications other than those nominated and actively searches for publications, beginning the review process well before nominations may be received.

 - Applications should include a complete bibliographic citation, a copy of or web link to the work whenever possible, and any other pertinent information regarding the availability, content, and impact of the work.

 The recipient will be notified in March before the annual meeting at which the presentation will be made.
 The recipient receives a certificate at the association’s annual meeting and a cash award of $200 after the annual meeting.
 The recipient assumes all costs of attending the meeting and the ceremony at which the presentation is made.
 If there are no appropriate candidates, the association may elect not to make the award in a given year.

 Ready to Submit an Application?